Full potential of the SAW process

 There are some considerations when deciding if cored wire is best suited for a specific SAW application.

-The broader penetration profile of a cored wire helps minimize the risk of burn-through, but does not provide as deep of penetration.
+The broader penetration profile of a cored wire helps minimize the risk of burn-through, but provides less penetration.
 Consider using solid wires where penetration must be very deep, such as square or narrow-groove welding on very thick materials.
 In these situations, the shallower penetration of cored wire may hinder consistently achieving complete fusion.

-An alternative to consider for some narrow joints is to provide “the best of both worlds” by implementing a tandem configuration that uses both solid and cored wires.
-Tandem Arc welding, which utilizes two torches to feed two wires into the same weld puddle, allows the use of a solid wire lead on DCEP polarity for maximum penetration, and a metal-cored trail on square-wave AC polarity to maximize deposition rates (a very popular configuration for tandem welding).
+One alternative for some narrow joints is providing the best of both worlds with a tandem configuration that uses both solid and cored wires.
+Tandem Arc welding utilizes two torches to feed two wires into the same weld puddle.
+It allows use of a solid wire lead on DCEP polarity for maximum penetration, and a metal-cored trail on square-wave AC polarity to maximize deposition rates (a very popular configuration for tandem welding).
 Other configurations can also be used based on the application.
 Some advanced applications can have up to five torches feeding a single weld puddle to achieve very high travel speed.

 Cored SAW wires are not as stiff as solid wires and are easier to deform.
-For optimal feedability and consumable life, it is important to select the proper drive roll type and tension settings.
+It's important to select the proper drive roll type and tension settings for optimal feedability and consumable life.

 For seamed cored wires, V-knurled drive rolls should be used.
 For copper-coated seamless cored wires, U-groove drive rolls are a suggested option.
 Ideally, wire straightener and drive roll tension should be set as low as possible to straighten and feed the wire smoothly without allowing wire slippage.
 With any cored product, setting proper tension is critical.